HoangThiLong/enhanced_Locket_Gold/README.md

 1. Add the module to Shadowrocket using the following URL: https://raw.githubusercontent.com/HoangThiLong/enhanced_Locket_Gold/refs/heads/main/enhanced_Locket_Gold.sgmodule
 2. Enable the module in Shadowrocket.
 ## License
-This project is licensed under the MIT License.
+This project is free-license(?)
+I dunno, don't ask me :)